 Fluorescence lifetime analysis and visualization.

-Fluorescent lifetime data analysis was performed in SimFCS v4 software (42).
-The images were masked using fluorescence intensity thresholds to exclude background noise and median-filtered.
-For the single cell or cluster analyses, the average G and S values were calculated per cell/cluster.
+Fluorescent lifetime data analysis was performed in SimFCS v4-20200515 software (42).
+The pixels in the fluorescent images were median-filtered.
 Plots and statistical analyses were performed in python and R (https://github.com/tgallagh/PseudomonasFLIM).

 REFERENCES